Chart Color Schemes

 Plympton Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Plympton Park's population showed higher cultural diversity than most local areas, with 30.7% born overseas and 28.1% speaking languages other than English at home.
-Christianity was the predominant religion in Plympton Park, accounting for 38.4%.
-Hinduism was overrepresented compared to Greater Adelaide, making up 7.1% of Plympton Park's population versus 4.1%.
+Plympton Park had a higher cultural diversity compared to most local areas, with 30.7% of its residents born overseas and 28.1% speaking languages other than English at home.
+Christianity was the predominant religion in Plympton Park, accounting for 38.4% of the population.
+Hinduism showed significant overrepresentation, comprising 7.1% compared to the Greater Adelaide average of 4.1%.

 Frequently Asked Questions - Diversity